Holiday-Secret-Santa/Secret-Santa-App/README.md

 #### Wireframes Applicable for All Users

 The wireframes below are applicable for all users.
 In theory, any user should be able to access the homepage, login page, view all their events, and create an event.
-However, the event details wireframe will be different depending on whether the user is the `event organizer` or `invited guest`.
+However, the event details wireframe will be different depending on whether the user is the `event organizer` or `invited guest (aka participant)`.
 The wireframes for event details specific to that role are provided below in separate sections.

 ##### Wireframe for Home page